dbsqp/docker-speedtest-influxdbv2/README.md

-Do speedtest using Ookla's official CLI program and push results into influxdb bucket.
+Docker image to do speedtest using Ookla's official CLI program and push results into a influxdb bucket.
 Based on loganmarchione's docker-speedtest-influxdbv2.
 Updated for aligned Influxdb format with my other API InfluxDB containers.

 Note does nor build for arm64 target, see dockerfile and workflow yml for for more info.